 studied law, Latin American studies and human rights and democratization in Vienna, Venice and Seville.
 She has several years of experience in different positions in the legal sector, both in Austria - for example in administrative justice or in a law firm - and in Brussels for human rights organizations and a consulting firm working for the EU institutions.
 Tanja is multilingual and is also involved as an election observer and in human rights education.
 Since August 2021, she has been bringing her experience to epicenter.works as a Policy Advisor.

 Daniel Lohninger (@aesthesism)

-brings a multimedia education from the Federal Education and Research Institute for Graphics in Vienna and studies information and communication pedagogy.
+has a multimedia education and has studied information and communication pedagogy.
 Daniel first joined epicenter.works as a graphic designer and has been coordinating our activities in Styria since 2017.
-He is particularly concerned about surveillance and data protection.
-He also acts as a contact for data protection in the education sector.
+He is particularly involved in surveillance and data protection.
+In addition, he acts as a contact person for data protection in the education sector.
 Since 2017, he has been holding workshops and training courses on data protection for schools, universities, companies, associations and interest groups.
 In 2021, he took over the project management of the education sector in the association.

 has studied Political Science, Sociology and Anglistics & American Studies at the Leopold Franzens University Innsbruck.
 For her, the digital transformation is the crucial point of social and political development in the 21st century.
 Therefore, she is committed to a free Internet, digital education and a society that uses technology critically and sustainably.
 As a member of the local hackerspace, she always participates in the latest developments.
 Julia supports epicenter.works from Innsbruck and coordinates our activities there.